zhiminV/computerVison-Projects/Project5_Recognition_using_Deep_Networks/ReadME.txt

     -For task1 A-D: run Python3 DeepNetwork.py
     -For task1 E: run Python3 TestModle.py
     -For task1 F: run Python3 TestWithNewInput.py
+    -For task 2A,B: run Python3 AnalyzeLayer.py
+    -For task 3: run python3 TrainGreekLetter.py

 5.Instructions for testing any extensions you completed.
     No